Chocolate + Fluff + Peanut Butter. Be still, my New England soul. Fluffernutter Cupcakes have arrived.

-In a stand up mixer or using an electric beater, cream the butter on medium-high speed until pale and fluffy.
-Add peanut butter** and mix until completely combined, scraping the sides of the bowl if needed.
+- In a standing mixer or using an electric beater, cream the butter on medium-high speed until pale and fluffy.
+Add peanut butter and mix until completely combined, scraping the sides of the bowl if needed.

-*If toothpick has a couple crumbs attached, cupcakes are done.
+- If the toothpick has a couple of crumbs attached, cupcakes are done.
 They will continue to cook as they cool in the pans.
 If the toothpick is covered in crumbs or still wet, cupcakes will need additional cooking time.